-In Tables 2-4, the genome of each trainer corresponding to the 12 months is, for the sake of simplicity, deliberately chosen to be the same (100001010101).
-The only portion of the genome which varies is the core machine of each chromosome, that is its two starting genes, which dictate the behavior of the chromosome.
-In the case of trainer 1 (00), this will trigger the re-sampling mechanism of the trainer, discarding each number of the timeseries which corresponds to its zeros.
-For the rest of the trainers, each core mechanism will produce essentially five clusters in the time-series data, with the corresponding statistical functions, as shown in Tables 2-4.
+In the above tables, the genome of each trainer corresponding to the twelve months is, for the sake of simplicity, deliberately chosen to be the same (100001010101).
+The only portion of the genome which varies is the core machine of each chromosome, that is its two starting genes, which dictate the behaviour of thew chromosome.
+In the case of trainer 1 (00), this will trigger the resampling mechanism of the trainer, discarding each number of the time series which corresponds to its zeros.
+For the rest of the trainers, each core mechanism will produce essentially five clusters in the time series data, with the corresponding statistical functions, as shown above.

-It is essential to be cleared at this point that the trainer of the initial generation of the algorithm explicitly contains a chromosome having all of its genes equal to 1, so as to bring forth and test the initial time-series unaltered, along with all other tests conducted.
+It is essential to be cleared at this point that the trainer of the initial generation of the algorithm explicitly contains a chromosome having all of its genes equal to 1, so as to bring forth and test the initial time series unaltered, along with all other tests conducted.

-Following the mapping of the trainer chromosomes to the time-series training and testing data, is the joining phase, in which each "genetically" produced time-series training list will again embed the structural and dynamic data from which was initially deprived, in order to be genetically evolved.
+Following the mapping of the trainer chromosomes to the time series training and testing data, is the joining phase, in which each "genetically" produced time series training list will again embed the structural and dynamic data from which was initially deprived, in order to be genetically evolved.
 In the next phase neural training and testing comes into play.

-4.2.
-Neural training and testing
+4.2 Neural Training and Testing

 In the beginning we confronted the dilemma of constructing a new neural network structure from the ground up, making a variety of testing and trial and error procedures, or to follow the initial research and test the algorithm against the original findings.
 We chose to proceed with the latter solution, so as to be able to compare the results on more steady grounds.
 The only alterations which we were unable to avoid were the changing in the input layer of the neural network.
 That happened because each trainer produces different kind of data of varying inputs, although the output remains unchanged.
 The code was enhanced with a neural network object from the FANN library, which was used as a landmark for the fitness of the chromosomes.
-The neural network object was created and trained as a standard backpropagation multi-layer perceptron (MLP), with three layers: one input layer with varying neurons (according to the input training and testing file), one hidden layer of nine neurons according to the initial research and, finally, an output layer of one neuron, predicting the average annual water supply.
+The neural network object was created and trained as a standard backpropagation Multi

+Layer Perceptron (MLP), with 3 layers: one input layer with varying neurons (according to the input training and testing file), one hidden layer of 9 neurons according to the initial research and, finally, an output layer of one neuron, predicting the Average Annual Water Supply.
 The fact that a neural network may perform well on its training data does not necessarily ensure that it is a good module.
 The only positive indication that a network performs well is its generalization capabilities.
 As generalization we conceive the ability of the neural network to predict correctly on new 'unseen' data.
 We utilized the standard way to test an ANN in our research by setting aside a number of initial training patterns to formulate the testing data set [18].
 The fitness function implemented later in the genetic algorithm takes under consideration the testing error of the network, the error that is derived by testing patterns which were not used at all during the training phase.